The Church: Capitalism or Community

 Ah yes, the land of competi– I mean, opportunity.
 A “christian nation,” we all call it… despite the very unchristian ideals of pure competition.
 But I digress.

 Back to church.
 I often wonder how the landscape of American church outreach would change if church leadership placed a ceiling on how much money they’d keep in the bank.
 You know, a pow wow saying, “Hey, once we have XXX dollars, we’ve got too much, and we need to think about putting that in the neighborhood in some Jesus sort of way.”
+How much good could be done if two or three (out of what feels like fifty) churches in the neighborhood practiced this on an ongoing basis?
+How would it change the perception of the church?
+How might it change the Christians attending and participating in the projects that result?

 Let’s face it, we Americans like collecting stuff.
 Money, for sure.
 But china.
 Bedspreads.
 DVDs.
 We love that stuff.
-It seems the American church is not much different, only it doesn’t stop with money.
-It likes collecting members and programs, catch phrases and fake smiles.
+Present company included.
+The American church doesn’t seem much different in the disenchanted eyes of many.
+Only the church doesn’t stop with money.
+It likes collecting members and programs, catch phrases, and fake smiles.
 Disingenuous conversation.
 Faux encouragement, etc… The American church plays by capitalism rules — rules of survival and wealth, progress and vertical growth.
-And the unfortunate result is that people have become a commodity or an asset.
-Where the love for each other should be planted and germinating in the hearts of communities and individuals, it isn’t.
-Instead, people we are called to care for are seen as commodities.
-Assets.
-A number, a stat.
-And a collection of people are a medal or prize worthy of exploiting for the growth of our American church empire.
+And the unfortunate result is that people have become a commodity or an asset to leverage rather than souls to love and serve.

 The body of Christ was never meant to compete against itself.
 Has your toe ever competed with your fingers, your arms with your eyes?
 Absolutely not.
 That’d be absurd.
 In the body, each limb, organ, and philange functions independently, yet cohesively, as the head directs.

 We need to de-capitalize God’s work.
-We need to understand less is more, and that people don’t really care about how big our churches are, or how many churches we’ve planted, or how cool our ministries are.
-They care that we care.
-About them.
-About the world.
-About more than ourselves and furthering our programs.
-That’s the way Jesus did it.
+We need to understand less is more, and to teach people to care less about how big our churches are, or how many churches we’ve planted, or how cool our ministries are.
+We want to be the model of love, not the model of empirical growth, power and influence.
+Our sacrifices should outweigh our profits, and our love should overshadow any hint of personal or corporate ambition.
+Our care should not be an afterthought.

 I hope this article reaches pastors and leaders of churches to spur along a new way of thought.
 And frankly, I think it might.
 But the “American Way” of opportunity (read competition) and capitalism is so ingrained, so embedded in the psyche of society, that they’ll probably just nod their heads at the idea of it all, then go right back to the pursuit of that American church dream.
 And that’s a shame.
 A shame indeed.